acquia/blt/readme/updating-blt.md

         # update blt and its dependencies
         composer update acquia/blt --with-dependencies
-        # Remove deprecated files.
-        blt cleanup
-        # update all dependencies, in case BLT modified your composer.json during previous update.
-        composer update

    Rarely, the first command will fail with a version conflict.
-If this happens, run `composer update` first so that Composer can try to resolve a new set of interoperable dependencies.
+If this happens, run `composer update` so that Composer can try to resolve a new set of interoperable dependencies.

 1. Check the [release information](https://github.com/acquia/blt/releases) to see if there are special update instructions for the new version.
 1. Review and commit changes to your project files.